marick/structural-typing/README.md

 gave me a function I couldn't write correctly myself.
 [Defprecated](https://github.com/alexander-yakushev/defprecated) came in handy as I flailed around in search of an API.

-## Contributing

-Pull requests accepted, provided you have the right to put your contribution into the public domain.
-To allow me to be a teensy bit scrupulous, please include the following text in the comment of your pull request:

-    > I dedicate any and all copyright interest in this software to the
-    > public domain.
-I make this dedication for the benefit of the public at
-    > large and to the detriment of my heirs and successors.
-I intend this
-    > dedication to be an overt act of relinquishment in perpetuity of all
-    > present and future rights to this software under copyright law.

-I prefer, but do not require, pull requests with tests.
-I'm leery of adding further dependencies to the library, but could be convinced otherwise.